Internal decoherence in nano-object interferometry due to phonons: Overlap and Contrast

 \section{Overlap and Contrast}

-The solution~(\ref{eq:cm-displacements}--\ref{eq:solutions-P-and-uq}) determines the contrast of the spin interference signal in the following way.
+The solution presented in Eqs.\,(\ref{eq:cm-displacements}--\ref{eq:solutions-P-and-uq}) determines the contrast of the spin interference signal in the following way.
 The key element is the overlap between the wavepackets for the center-of-mass degree of freedom (DoF) and the phonon DoFs that have evolved with either sign $\pm$ of the spin projection.